prasen19/Fraudulent-Credit-Card-Transactio-Detection-using-Random-Forest-Classifier/README.md

 ## Overview
 1. Credit card companies must be able to recognize fraudulent credit card transactions in order to provide safe banking to their customers.
 2. The Dataset is highly imbalanced.
-So we must achieve high recall such that we should not miss any fraudulent transaction.
+So we must achieve high recall such that we do not miss any fraudulent transactions.
 3. This was one of the Kaggle competitions and the dataset was made available on Kaggle.

 ## Imbalanced Classification

-Please refer this [article](https://www.analyticsvidhya.com/blog/2021/06/5-techniques-to-handle-imbalanced-data-for-a-classification-problem/) for how to deal with imbalanced data.
+Please refer to this [article](https://www.analyticsvidhya.com/blog/2021/06/5-techniques-to-handle-imbalanced-data-for-a-classification-problem/) for how to deal with imbalanced data.

 Classification predictive modeling involves predicting a class label for a given observation.